About

 Vision and Mission

-The Martin Luther King Coalition exists to:
+The Martin Luther King Jr. Coalition exists to:

 • advocate the principles of the late Reverend Dr. Martin Luther King Jr.